We depend on our vehicles to take us from Point A to Point B, but we don't want to break the bank in the process.

 If you're an individual filer, you'll use Form 1040 to complete your federal income taxes.
 However, the specific form you'll need to file your mileage deduction will vary depending on the category you're using to claim the deduction.

 For instance, you'll reach for Schedule A if you're filing a medical expense deduction.
-The same form also applies if you're itemizing any volunteer work you've performed for a charitable organization.
+The same form also applies if you're itemizing any volunteer work you've performed for a charitable organisation.
 However, you'll use Schedule C to report any business-related expenses if you're self-employed.
 It's easy to become confused when dealing with multiple kinds of forms to report different expenses.
 That's why it's smart to partner with a financial planner or tax expert when you're preparing to file.

 Calculating your IRS mileage deduction doesn't have to be a pain.
 In fact, it can be a rewarding and straightforward process, as long as you have the right tools at your disposal.